eBay is having a pretty bad day

 (You can find the full specifics of the earnings report, as well as Wall Street analyst estimates, at the bottom of the post.)

-There was some growth across the board — each unit grew less than 10% year-over-year — but it’s seemingly left eBay as a kind of minor growth property as it gets compared Amazon.
+There was some growth across the board — most units grew less than 10% year-over-year — but it’s seemingly left eBay as a kind of minor growth property as it gets compared Amazon.
 But going forward, it looks like the company’s expectations for the fourth quarter came in lower than what Wall Street hoped.
 Looking for some kind of comparable to Amazon in a brand that was a powerhouse in the early era of the consumer web, investors apparently are still looking for more from the company.

 Here’s a quick rundown of the stats on the company for the past several quarters:

-Note: Update: An eBay representative quickly reached out to clarify that its Classifieds business grew 19% year-over-year.
-Our story previously indicated that every unit grew less than 10% year-over-year.
-The company’s classifieds business generated $235 million in revenue this quarter, or just over 10% of its revenue for the quarter.
-We have updated the story to reflect that most units — units aside from Classifieds — grew less than 10% year-over-year.